gurleenv15/gurleenvirk-analytics-portfolio/humanoid-robotics-strategy-analysis/README.md

 As humanoid robots move closer to real-world deployment, understanding how companies frame labor, automation, and credibility is essential for AI strategy, analytics consulting, and technology investment decision-making.

 ## Repo structure
-- `src/` — Wolfram scripts split by business question (reproducible pipeline)
+- `report/` — full written case study PDF
 - `outputs/` — exported tables and figures (fast to skim)
-- `report/` — full written case study PDF
+- `src/` — Wolfram scripts split by business question
 - `data_sources.md` — public references used in the analysis